gradle/gradle/design-docs/features/build-platform/README.md

 ## Story - Gradle evaluates init script in build platform meta-data

-A build platform meta-data can declare an optional init script that should be applied automatically by the build.
+The build platform meta-data can include an optional init script declaration that should be processed automatically by the build.
 This story extends the JSON definition by an init script attribute.
-Gradle evaluates this flag upon resolution and applies the provided init script.
+Gradle evaluates this flag upon resolution and processes the provided init script.

 ### Build platform meta-data